Path integral formulation of finite-dimensional quantum mechanics in discrete phase space: Introduction

 On the computational side, the discrete Wigner function has enabled powerful semiclassical simulation methods for many-body spin systems.
 Schachenmayer, Pikovski, and Rey~\cite{Schachenmayer2015,Schachenmayer2015b} introduced the discrete truncated Wigner approximation (DTWA), in which classical trajectories on the discrete phase space are sampled via Monte Carlo to approximate the quantum dynamics of interacting spin lattice models.
 This method has been successfully applied to long-range interacting systems in regimes inaccessible to exact diagonalization or tensor-network methods~\cite{Acevedo2017,Zhu2019}.

 While the discrete Wigner function and its static properties are now well understood, a systematic treatment of the \emph{dynamics}---in particular a Marinov-style path integral formulation of the evolution kernel in discrete phase space with an explicit action functional---has not been fully developed.
 A closely related line of work by Kocia and Love~\cite{KociaLove2021} develops a periodized stationary-phase method for discrete Wigner functions of odd-prime dimension, using $p$-adic number-theoretic techniques to evaluate quadratic Gauss sums; their approach is targeted at classical simulation of quantum circuits and complements the present Marinov-style construction, which is oriented toward Hamiltonian dynamics and many-body semiclassical methods.
-Such a formulation would provide a natural bridge between the continuous Marinov path integral and the discrete phase-space methods used in quantum information and many-body physics, and could potentially improve the DTWA by incorporating higher-order quantum corrections in a controlled manner.
+Such a formulation would provide a natural bridge between the continuous Marinov path integral and the discrete phase-space methods used in quantum information and many-body physics, and points toward a route for incorporating the quantum corrections that mean-field schemes such as the DTWA omit---though, as we discuss in Sec.~\ref{sec:applications}, turning this into a tractable many-body method requires taming the sign problem of the oscillatory path sum.

 In this paper we address this gap.
 We construct the discrete Weyl transform and Wigner function following the algebraic approach based on generalized displacement operators, derive the evolution kernel of the discrete Wigner function, and obtain a path integral representation for this kernel by iterating the composition law.
 Our main result, Eq.~(\ref{eq:pathintegral}), expresses the propagator as a sum over paths on $\Zd \times \Zd$ weighted by a phase-space action that is the discrete counterpart of Marinov's functional.
 Throughout the paper we restrict to $d$ an odd prime, where $\Zd$ is a finite field admitting the multiplicative inverse of $2$.
 We illustrate the formalism with a single-qutrit ($d=3$) example and apply it to an interacting two-qutrit system, where we show that the nonzero fluctuation sectors of the path integral are precisely the ingredients missing from any truncation restricted to the boundary-term (mean-field) sector.